ZhivaguiLab/SigRescueR/README.md

 ### **Documentation**

-Detailed package documentation is available in the `docs` folder
+Detailed package documentation is available in the `Vignettes` folder